INTERMAGNET/imag-tech-man/appendices/includes/dataformats/imagcdfformat.rst

 time stamp variable called DataTimes may be used.
-Otherwise time stamps for all the geomagnetic field vector variables are held in a single variable called GeomagneticVectorTimes and time stampes for the scalar data are held in a variable called
+Otherwise time stamps for all the geomagnetic field vector variables are held in a single variable called GeomagneticVectorTimes and time stamps for the scalar data are held in a variable called
 GeomagneticScalarTimes.
 Time stamps for temperature data are held in variables called Temperature1Times, Temperature2Times and so